greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpinitstandby.html.md

 **Note:** Do not specify the -n and -s options in the same command.

-Add a standby coordinator instance to your Greenplum Database system specifying a different port:
+Add a standby master instance to your Greenplum Database system specifying a different port:

 ```
 gpinitstandby -s myhost -P 2222
 ```

-If you specify the same host name as the active Greenplum Database coordinator, you must also specify a different port number with the `-P` option and a standby data directory with the `-S` option.
+If you specify the same host name as the active Greenplum Database master, you must also specify a different port number with the `-P` option and a standby data directory with the `-S` option.

-Remove the existing standby coordinator from your Greenplum system configuration:
+Remove the existing standby master from your Greenplum system configuration:

 ```
 gpinitstandby -r